isomerpages/pa-chingay/_join-us/Volunteers.md

 We would like to invite you to join us as volunteers to support the parade and contribute to the positive experiences of people from all walks of life.

 Alternatively, we are on a lookout for performing groups that can light up the Chingay Parade and electrify the crowd with your energy, talent, and never-ending passion!
-If you and your group are interested, you may register via: [Join Us A Performing Group!](https://form.gov.sg/64a2386e773e020011928553)
+If you and your group are interested, you may register via: [Join Us As A Performing Group!](https://form.gov.sg/64a2386e773e020011928553)

 ## **Pre-Requisites for Volunteer Application**